Sremski Karlovci: Politics

-Until 1989 Sremski Karlovci formed one of the urban municipalities of the city of Novi Sad.
-After Novi Sad merged six of its municipalities into one Novi Sad municipality, the municipality of Sremski Karlovci held a referendum to separate from Novi Sad, and established a separate municipality independent from Novi Sad.
-Although Sremski Karlovci lies in Syrmia region, the municipality belongs in South Bačka District, and not in the Syrmia District, because of its close proximity to Novi Sad.
+From 1947 to 1989, Sremski Karlovci formed one of the city municipalities of the City of Novi Sad.
+After Novi Sad merged six of its municipalities into one City of Novi Sad, a referendum was held in Sremski Karlovci and a separate municipality was established.
+Although Sremski Karlovci lies in Syrmia region, the municipality belongs in South Bačka District, because of its close proximity to Novi Sad.

-In the Serbian local elections held on 24 April 2016, Sremski Karlovci elected a new municipality parliament, ending the rule of the DS in the town.
-Nenad Milenković, of the Serbian progressive Party, was elected as the new mayor of the municipal parliament.